commercialhaskell/stack/doc/tutorial/locations_used_by_stack.md

 # 11. Locations used by Stack

-Generally, you don't need to worry about where Stack stores various files.
+Generally, you do not need to worry about where Stack stores various files.
 But some people like to know this stuff.
 That's when the `stack path` command is useful.